What to do with a slow Umbraco CMS website?

 - Brand damage.
 The slow website looks non-professional and outdated and creates an overall negative user experience.
-To be honest - users are pissed off and brand reputation is damaged.
+In other words - users are pissed off and brand reputation is damaged.

 - First impression.
-As we all know - the first impression is the most important – so initial page load time is crucial here.
+As we all know - the first impression is the most important.
+Initial page load time is crucial here.

 - Website downtime can turn potential customers away and affect existing ones.

 - Search engines rank.
 All top search engines (Google, Bing, Yahoo, AOL, Ask) like websites with fast-loading times and rank them higher than the slow ones.
-So, if you want to improve your position - improving speed should be at the top of your backlog.
+So, if you want to improve SERP - improving speed should be at the top of your backlog.

 - Trust and security.
 Online buyers are the most impatient ones - they expect the page to load in split second.
 They want to place an order quickly and efficiently.
-Tn this case, website problems are unacceptable and the entire order process must be simple and reliable.
+That's why website problems are unacceptable and the entire order process must be simple and reliable.
 Customers must trust your platform because they leave money there.
-That’s why, if you are running an e-commerce store on Umbraco CMS - then you better get ready to make major improvements - so your business can be more profitable and make conversions.
+Be ready to make major improvements - so your business can be more profitable and make conversions.

 Before optimization test current speed & performance

 Nothing can replace the eye of an expert, but in the beginning, it is worth to start with online tools.